dchristian3188/dchristian3188.github.io/_drafts/AWS PowerShell - EC2 Key Pairs, Credentials and Connecting.md

     New-EC2Instance -KeyName OverPoweredShell -InstanceType t2.micro
 ```

-After a couple of minutes your new instance will be up and running.
+After a couple of minutes, your new instance will be up and running.
 To get the default administrator password, we can use the builtin ```Get-EC2PasswordData``` Cmdlet.
-Here I pass it my instance ID and the location to the pem file.
+Here I pass it my instance ID and the location of my pem file.

 ```powershell
 Get-EC2PasswordData -InstanceId i-05b5d0777c8445761 -PemFile C:\aws\OverPoweredShell.pem
  ```

 Output:

  ```powershell
 V.ki.(rW@a-ptJJ4K!gcGSGBd)?DEr)r